faith-wm/faith-wm/README.md

 - 👋 Hi, I’m Faith.
-- 👀 I’m interested in medical natural language processing, deep learning, machine learning, and health informatics.
+- 👀 I’m interested in data science, natural language processing, deep learning, machine learning, artificial intelligence, and healthcare informatics.
-- 🌱 I’m working on information extraction from biomedical texts.
+- 🌱 I’m working on ...
 <!---- 💞️ I’m looking to collaborate on ...--->
 <!---- 📫 How to reach me ...--->